Jason Doyle: International

-His 2017 GP campaign was exemplary with his only single figure score having happened in Stockholm, he clinched the 2017 title after winning the Australian Grand Prix having dropped only 2 points for the whole meeting.

-Doyle became world champion in 2017, dominating the Speedway Grand Prix series despite riding with a broken foot for much of the season, winning the Czech Republic and Australian stages.
+He would bounce back however in 2017, going on to clinch the world title after dominating the Speedway Grand Prix series, despite riding with a broken foot for much of the season, winning the Czech Republic and Australian rounds.
+He clinched the title in style in Australia, dropping only 2 points all night on his way to winning the meeting in front of his home fans.

 Doyle finished in 10th place during the 2022 Speedway World Championship, after securing 83 points during the 2022 Speedway Grand Prix.
 However, the highlight of his season was winning the 2022 Speedway of Nations for Australia with Jack Holder and Max Fricke.
 He was later selected as a full time rider for the 2023 Speedway Grand Prix.
+In 2023, he was part of the Australian team that finished fourth in the 2023 Speedway World Cup final.

+Doyle started the 2024 season well, proving almost unbeatable for Ipswich and winning the 2024 Speedway Grand Prix of Poland but then crashed heavily in a league match and broke four ribs and suffered a lung contusion.
+His world title challenge ended because he would miss the majority of the season.
+His injury woes continued as he was forced to withdraw from round 2 and miss round 3 of the 2025 Speedway Grand Prix.

+Despite an injury hit season he still finished 10th in the World Championship and helped Ipswich win the SGB Premiership 2025.
+He finished his season on a high, winning the 2025 Speedway of Nations (his second World team championship).